evonove/evonove.it/README.md

     $ npm install
     $ bower install

-The frontend application, uses Wheelie toolchain.
-To start the livereload, enter in the ``django-website/wheelie/`` folder and just:
+The frontend app uses Gulp and Wheelie as toolchain.
+To run the app you need to launch Gulp tasks from the `wheelie/` folder with:

+    $ gulp

+To start the livereload run:

     $ npm run wheelie

 When the frontend is ready to be deployed, launch the production build and commit all files in the repository:

-    $ npm run build
+    $ gulp build --production
-    $ git commit -m'process static files'
+    $ git commit -m 'Process static files'

 [1]: https://evonove.it/ "Evonove"
 [2]: https://wagtail.io/ "Wagtail"